HCS Score

 Another stablecoin.
 Another Islamic finance analysis.
 And by now, Muslim investors who have followed our analysis series may already sense where this is heading.

-Global Dollar joins USDT, USDC, DAI, and PYUSD as a stablecoin seeking to provide dollar-denominated stability within blockchain ecosystems.
+Global Dollar joins USDT, USDC, DAI, PYUSD, FDUSD, and others as a stablecoin seeking to provide dollar-denominated stability within blockchain ecosystems.
 Like its predecessors in this analysis series, USDG offers genuine practical utility.
 And like its predecessors, the financial structure underneath that utility is what determines its compliance status.

 We ran USDG through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture — including an important broader principle that every Muslim investor should understand about stablecoins.
+Here is the complete picture, including an important broader principle that every Muslim investor should understand about stablecoins.

 USDG fails the CoinStudy HCS Sharia red-line screening.
-Its reserve backing structure relies on interest-bearing financial instruments, treasury-related assets, and conventional banking infrastructure — triggering automatic Haram classification.
+Its reserve backing structure relies on interest-bearing financial instruments, treasury-related assets, and conventional banking infrastructure, triggering three automatic red-line failures and an immediate Haram classification.

-Global Dollar (USDG) is a fiat-backed stablecoin designed to maintain a stable value of 1 US Dollar.
-It's built for payments, transfers, trading, liquidity management, and blockchain-based financial transactions.
+Global Dollar (USDG) is a fiat-backed stablecoin designed to maintain a stable value of one US Dollar.
+It is built for payments, transfers, trading, liquidity management, and blockchain-based financial transactions.

-Like other dollar-pegged stablecoins, USDG aims to give users the price stability of the US dollar within blockchain ecosystems — avoiding the volatility of assets like Bitcoin or Ethereum while still enabling fast, accessible digital transfers.
+Like other dollar-pegged stablecoins, USDG aims to give users the price stability of the US dollar within blockchain ecosystems, avoiding the volatility of assets like Bitcoin or Ethereum while still enabling fast and accessible digital transfers.

-The use cases are practical and legitimate — digital payments, remittances, trading, liquidity management, stable value transfers, and blockchain settlements.
-There's nothing inherently problematic about wanting a stable digital asset for these purposes.
+The use cases are practical and legitimate, including digital payments, remittances, trading, liquidity management, stable value transfers, and blockchain settlements.
+There is nothing inherently problematic about wanting a stable digital asset for these purposes.

 The problem, as always with fiat-backed stablecoins, is how that stability is achieved and maintained.